telerik/teststudio-docs/docs/troubleshooting-guide/installation-problems-tg/error-starting-services.md

 ---
 title: Error Starting Services
 page_title: Error Starting Services
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "Test Studio installation error Service 'Telerik Scheduling Service' (Telerik Scheduling Service) failed to start.
+Verify that you have sufficient privileges to start system services.
+How to resolve Test Studio Scheduling service not starting during the installation of the tool"
 position: 1

 ---

 # Error Starting Services

-## PROBLEM
+## Problem

-While upgrading to Test Studio, this message appears:
+While upgrading Test Studio installation I get a message like this:

-**Service 'Telerik Scheduling Service' (Telerik Scheduling Service) failed to start.
-Verify that you have sufficient privileges to start system services.**
+`Service 'Telerik Scheduling Service' (Telerik Scheduling Service) failed to start.
+Verify that you have sufficient privileges to start system services.`

-## SOLUTION 1:
+## Cause

-It is very likely port: 8009 to be used by another application.
-This can be verified using <a href="http://windows.microsoft.com/en-us/windows/what-information-event-logs-event-viewer#1TC=windows-7" target="_blank">Event Viewer</a>.
-If this is the case:
+This error may appear if the default port used for the Scheduling service - 8009, is used by another application.
+This can be verified using the <a href="https://learn.microsoft.com/en-us/shows/inside/event-viewer" target="_blank"> Windows Event Viewer</a>.

-1.&nbsp; Navigate to: **C:\ProgramData\Telerik\Configs**.
+## Solution 1:

+1. Cancel the current Test Studio installation.

+1. Open a File Explorer and browse to: `C:\ProgramData\Telerik\Configs`.

-2.&nbsp;  Open **Telerik.TestStudio.ExecutionManager.exe.config** in text editor such as Notepad.
+1. Locate file with name `Telerik.TestStudio.ExecutionManager.exe.config` and open it in a text editor app such as Notepad++.

-3.&nbsp; Change the port (the highlighted part) to something else, for example 8010.
-Save your changes and continue with installation.
+1. Change the port (highlighted in the image below) to another port - for example 8010.
+Save the changes and continue with installation.

     ![Change port][1]

+1. Restart the installation.

-## SOLUTION 2:
+## Solution 2:

-1.&nbsp; Cancel your Test Studio installation.
+1. Cancel the current Test Studio installation.

-2.&nbsp; Uninstall the old version of Test Studio.
+1. Uninstall the old version of Test Studio through the Windows Control Panel -> Programs and Features.

-3.&nbsp; Open the Progress Test Studio Configs folder (C:\ProgramData\Telerik\Configs in Windows 7; C:\Documents and Settings\All Users\Application Data\Telerik\Configs in Windows XP).
-This is a hidden folder.

-4.&nbsp; Rename the Execution Manager configuration file (Telerik.TestStudio.ExecutionManager.exe.config.xml) to a backup name (for example, Telerik.TestStudio.ExecutionManager.exe.config.xml.bak).
+1. Open a File explorer and browse to the Progress Test Studio folder with config files `C:\ProgramData\Telerik\Configs`.

+    > __Note__ 'ProgramData' is a Windows system folder and is hidden by default.
+You my need to change the Windows File Explorer settings to show all files.

+2. Locate file with name `Telerik.TestStudio.ExecutionManager.exe.config` and to a backup name - for example `Telerik.TestStudio.ExecutionManager.exe.config.bak`.
+This will cause the installation process to create a new config file with the default settings for the Scheduling configuration.

-5.&nbsp; Restart the installation.
+3. Restart the installation.

 [1]: /img/troubleshooting-guide/installation-problems-tg/error-starting-services/fig1.png